rey-xi/mat3d/README.md

 }
 ```

- - **Copy Constructor:** Mat3D can be duplicated as redirection from another
+ - **Copy Constructor:** Mat3D can be duplicated as redirection to another
- -
+   Mat3D object

 #### Example:
 ```dart